rancher/rio/docs/continuous-deployment.md

 `rio run -n cd-demo -p 8080 https://github.com/rancher/rio-demo`

 Make a commit to the master branch of the repo.
-You should notice that within 15 seconds, Rio rebuilds your workload (`rio build history`) and updates it to match the committed changes.
+You should notice that within 15 seconds, Rio rebuilds your workload (`rio build-history`) and updates it to match the committed changes.

 ### Advanced Usage